i28511/i28511.Hattrick.OAuth/README.md

 ```

 You can then inject the `IOAuthService` into your controllers or services and use it to authenticate and authorize requests to the Hattrick API.

+## Methods and Authentication flow

+Call the RequestTokenAsync method, passing in a CancellationToken object, to request an OAuth token.
+This method returns an OAuthRequestResult object, which contains the authorize URL and token secret.

+Use the authorize URL to login into Hattrick.
+The callbackUrl defined will be called, and the token and verifier will be on the query string (you will need them in the next call).

+Call the AuthorizeAsync method, passing in the token, verifier, secret (token secret from the RequestToken result), and a CancellationToken object, to authorize the OAuth request.

+This method returns an OAuthAuthorizeResult object, which contains the token and secret that can be used from now on.

+In case of any OAuth errors, the methods may throw an OAuthException exception, with the error description provided in the exception message.

 ## Compatibility